What is an ABL facility?

 Asset Based Lending facilities are used to provide working capital to businesses.
-Having access to sufficient working capital is vital for businesses operating in a recovering economy.
+Having access to sufficient working capital is vital for businesses operating in a recovering or growing economy.
 The correct financing structure is pivotal to a business’ success.
 It ensures a business has the cash needed to grow, adapt, make acquisitions, or to simply help to manage day-to-day trading requirements.

 With asset based lending facilities, cash is released from the receivable and stock element on the balance sheet.
 This gives a business access to additional amounts of working capital and allows the value of these assets to be re-invested back into the company.

 For growing businesses, this is a very attractive way to fund expansion.
 It is flexible and agile in nature, as the funding line is linked to a company’s assets, growing as they do.
 In addition, access to funding is quicker and there is no need to reapply should you require further funding if your requirement grows.

 It is an efficient means to gain access to more working capital when you need it, without having to slow growth or raise cash through equity sale.

 Freeing up capital tied up in your assets provides additional cash to fund organic growth or the means to acquire competitors.

 An asset based facility provides the cash to fund management buy outs or to simply refinance traditional bank lending, which can be more covenant restrictive or expensive.

 The funding line will grow in line with the growth of your assets and negate the need to continually re-apply for finance, which can slow growth and result in missed opportunities.